• twitter-icon

 Clause 5L – Turnovers of the taxpayers under the composition scheme shall be declared here

 There are instances when taxpayers are registered under GST as ‘composition taxpayers’ during the current financial year.
-The turnover revealed in the audited annual financial statements should be recognized under both composition schemes as well as normal turnover.
+The turnover revealed in the audited annual financial statements should be recognised under both composition schemes as well as normal turnover.
 In this case, GST paid under the composition scheme will be declared under clause 5L.

-Clause 5M – Any adjustments in turnover as per Section 15, shall be declared here
+Clause 5M – Any adjustments in turnover as per Section 15 shall be declared here

 The clause is for the turnover reported in the audited financial statements and is mismatched to the turnover reported in GSTR 9 because of the difference in the value of supply.